Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Medication costs significantly impact treatment accessibility and long-term adherence.
 Brand name weight loss drugs typically cost $1,000-1,600 monthly without insurance, while compounded alternatives offer substantial savings.

 Wegovy (semaglutide) carries a list price of $1,627 monthly, while Zepbound (tirzepatide) costs $1,059 monthly.
 Insurance coverage varies widely, with some plans covering 50-80% of costs after meeting deductibles.
-However, many insurance plans exclude weight loss medications entirely, leaving patients to pay full retail prices.
+But many insurance plans exclude weight loss medications entirely, leaving patients to pay full retail prices.

 Saxenda (liraglutide) costs approximately $1,349 monthly, making it comparable to other GLP-1 options despite requiring daily injections.
 Traditional medications offer more affordable options: Qsymia ranges from $199-299 monthly, while generic phentermine costs just $30-60 monthly.